-THR 102 Stagecraft I
+THR-102 Stagecraft I

 An introduction to the technology of theatre production.
 This course concentrates on the construction techniques for building stage scenery and costumes.
 Students devote class time to building sets for BCC productions.

-Skills prerequisites: MAT 018C or MAT 018.
+Skills prerequisites: MAT-018C or MAT-018.
+Prerequisite: THR 106.

-THR 103 Stagecraft II
+THR-103 Stagecraft II

 An introduction to the technology of theatre production.
 This course concentrates on the equipment and techniques for implementing stage lighting and sound.
 Students devote class time to executing lighting and sound designs for BCC productions.

-Skills prerequisite: MAT 018C or MAT 018.
+Skills prerequisite: MAT-018C or MAT-018.
+Prerequisite: THR-106.

-THR 104 Acting I
+THR-104 Acting I

 A study of the basic principles of acting with emphasis on Stanislavski techniques.
 Focus will be placed on the rehearsal and performance processes including discipline, collaboration and evaluation.
 The course will include sections on the business of acting and auditioning.
+Skills prerequisite: ENG-020 and ENG-060.

-THR 105 Acting II
+THR-105 Acting II